airborne-commando/OPSEC-OSINT-Tools/README.md

 - [Professional and academic publications](https://www.lawinsider.com/dictionary/academic-publication)

-  - Academic Publication means the publication of an abstract, article or paper in a journal or electronic repository, or its presentation at a conference or seminar;
+  - Academic Publication means the publication of an abstract, article or paper in a journal or electronic repository, or its presentation at a conference or seminar.

 - [Commercial data](https://www.lawinsider.com/dictionary/commercial-data)